 Risky Health-Related Behaviours and Juvenile Offenders

-David Day is collaborating with Trevor Hart, of the HIV Prevention Lab, on research concerning health-related behaviours among juvenile offenders.
-Along with graduate student, Jessica Sutherland, we are currently analyzing data from focus groups and interviews with personnel who work with juvenile offenders in custody and in the community about strategies to recruit and retain youth for a long-term study on the motivations for and predictors of risky behaviour.
+COMPLETED: David Day collaborated with Trevor Hart, of the HIV Prevention Lab, on research concerning health-related behaviours among juvenile offenders.
+Along with graduate student, Jessica Sutherland, we analyzed data from focus groups and interviews with personnel who work with juvenile offenders in custody and in the community about strategies to recruit and retain youth for a long-term study on the motivations for and predictors of risky behaviour.